Skip to Content

 If a child is receiving SSI on his or her own record, they will technically become an adult at age 18.
 At that time, the SSA will conduct a review to determine whether or not the individual meets the adult standards for disability rather than the childhood standards.

 SSDI Auxiliary Benefits: In some cases, SSDI auxiliary benefits are available to the children of adult SSDI recipients.
-Age is a issue because children are only eligible if they meet one of the following criteria:
+Age is an issue because children are only eligible if they meet one of the following criteria:

 • They are under the age of 18

-• They are 18-19 years old and are still a full time student (grade 12 or less)
+• They are 18-19 years old and are still a full-time student (grade 12 or less)

 • They are 18 or older and became disabled before the age of 22 (known as an adult child)

 Work Credits: The SSA evaluates an individual’s employment history in terms of “work credits”.
-To qualify for SSDI an applicant must have accumulated a specific amount of work credits.
+To qualify for SSDI, an applicant must have accumulated a specific amount of work credits.
 An applicant’s age at which he or she became disabled determines how many work credits they need.

 Residual Functional Capacity: For both SSI and SSDI benefits, the SSA will evaluate the effects of your condition on your ability to work.
 After doing so, they will attempt to determine what you are still capable of doing using something called your Residual Functional Capacity (RFC).
 Your RFC measures your capabilities to determine whether or not you can be retrained to do different types of work.
 RFC looks at your education, training, skills, and also your age.
 Typically the younger a person is, the more likely they are to have the ability to learn new skills and adjust to different types of work.
 The older a person is, the more likely it is that they will not be able to learn new skills or adjust to different types of work.
 If it is determined that a person can learn how to do a new job, it is likely that their claim for disability benefits will be denied.